jonDuke/jonDuke.github.io/_posts/2019-02-06-steam-data-project.md

 Looking at that data from the game perspective instead of the user, each of the 5155 games was owned by an average of 25 people, and had an average of 669.7 total hours played.
 Further, 1555 of the games in this set were owned but never played at all.

-Since there's not as much relational data in this set, here's a couple top 10's:
+Since there's not as much relational data in this set, here's a couple top 10 lists:

 ![top 10 played games](https://github.com/jonDuke/jonDuke.github.io/blob/master/img/SteamProjectImg/most-played-games.png?raw=true){: .center-block :}

 ![top 10 owned games](https://github.com/jonDuke/jonDuke.github.io/blob/master/img/SteamProjectImg/most-owned-games.png?raw=true){: .center-block :}

 ![average 10 played games](https://github.com/jonDuke/jonDuke.github.io/blob/master/img/SteamProjectImg/avg-played-games.png?raw=true){: .center-block :}

+I guess some people really like their sports games!

 ## Combining Sets